Eusébio: The transfer

-On 15 December 1960, Eusébio arrived in Lisbon, when he was 18 years old, but he only joined Benfica in May 1961, as a 19-year-old, after the transfer from his local club Sporting Lourenço Marques for 400,000 Portuguese escudos (equivalent to €193,219 in 2023) was finally unlocked.
+On 15 December 1960, Eusébio arrived in Lisbon, when he was 18 years old.
+However, he only joined Benfica in May 1961, as a 19-year-old, after the transfer from his local club Sporting Lourenço Marques for 400,000 Portuguese escudos (equivalent to €193,219 in 2023) was finally unlocked.
 It was a lengthy process and the legality of the signing was disputed by Sporting CP, who also tried to sign him.
 In the first few weeks of 1961, the Portuguese Directorate-General for Sports ruled in favour of Sporting CP's interests; soon after, the Portuguese Football Federation ruled in favour of Benfica's arguments.
 The agreement to sign Eusébio with Benfica's local representative (Rodrigues de Carvalho, a major) had been mediated in Mozambique, in June 1960, by one of Eusébio's brothers who was an engineer by training and intervened as an informal sports agent on behalf of his brother, and included the payment of 250,000 Portuguese escudos to Elisa Anissabene, Eusébio's mother (an initial offer of 110,000 escudos which raised to the final 250,000 escudos in November amid growing interest from other football clubs).
 Benfica discovered Eusébio through the efforts of Brazilian former player José Carlos Bauer, who saw him at Lourenço Marques in 1960.
 Although he preferred playing with his right foot, Eusébio could use his left just as well.
 At times, Eusébio would surprise opponents with his dribbling ability, seemingly a talent he preferred to keep secret.
-Bauer first recommended Eusébio to his former club, São Paulo, but the Tricolor turned him down.
+Bauer first recommended Eusébio to his former club, São Paulo, but they turned him down.

 Bauer had been asked by his former coach at São Paulo, Béla Guttmann, to keep an eye out for talented players during a ten-week tour to Africa, and when São Paulo could not afford the asking price for Eusébio, Bauer then recommended him to Guttmann, who was coaching Benfica at the time.
 Guttman moved quickly and signed him.

 Eusébio during his time at Benfica.
 He is the club's record goalscorer, with 473 goals in 440 competitive matches.